orbanjan/CarND-Vehicle-Detection/writeup_project.md

 The code for this step is contained in the #4 code cell of the IPython notebook (`Vehicle-Detection_P5.ipynb`).

 I started by reading in all the `vehicle` and `non-vehicle` images.
-Alltogether I loaded 8792 car images + 8968 non-car images = 17,770  total.
+Alltogether I loaded 8792 car images + 8968 non-car images = 17,760  total.
 Here is an example of one of each of the `vehicle` and `non-vehicle` classes:

 ![alt text][image1]

-You can find more examples in my #3 code cell.
 I then explored different color spaces and different `skimage.hog()` parameters (`orientations`, `pixels_per_cell`, and `cells_per_block`).
-I grabbed random images from each of the two classes and displayed them to get a feel for what the `skimage.hog()` output looks like.

-Here is an example using the `YCrCb` color space and HOG parameters of `orientations=8`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`:
+Here is an example using the `YCrCb` color space and HOG parameters of `orientations=9`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`:

 ![alt text][image2]

 #### 2. Explain how you settled on your final choice of HOG parameters.

-I tried various combinations of parameters and choosed `YUV` color space with `orientations=11` and `pixels_per_cell=(16, 16)` and `cells_per_block=(2, 2)`.
-These values gave me the best accuracy later on classification with resonable good cycle time as well.
+I tried various combinations of parameters and choosed `YCrCb` color space with `orientations=9` and `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`.
+These values gave me a very good accuracy later on classification with resonable good cycle time as well.

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I trained a linear SVM using the above mentioned HOG features in #8 code cell.
-I didn not used color features and color histograms at this time as they were not improving significantly the accuracy.
+I trained a linear SVM using the above mentioned HOG features in #6 code cell.
+I did used color features and color histogram as well.

 ### Sliding Window Search

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-I decided to search window positions with different scales on lower half of the image (`scale=1.0, 1.5, 2.0, 3.5`).
+I decided to search window positions with different scales on lower half of the image (`scale=1.0, 1.5, 2.0, 3.0`).
 Smaller scaling could occure further ahaid and larger scaling would occur closer to our car (perspective).
-The `cells_per_block=(2, 2)` would result in moving the windows by 2 pixels.
+The `cells_per_block=(2, 2)` would result in moving the windows by 2 pixels (basically 75% overlap on the scale = 1.0 64 X 64 WINDOW)

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on two scales using YUV 3-channel HOG features which provided a nice result.
+Ultimately I searched on 4 scales using 'YCrCb' 3-channel HOG features with color featured plus color histogram.
 Also it was quit quick during the video pipeline.
 Here are some example images:

 ![alt text][image4]
 ---